huqiaoping/SmileDetection/README.md

 # SmileDetection

 Smile Detection project codes for course cs124, SJTU.
+(I am one of the TAs.
+I designed this project for students.)

 # Problem Description